 While most chefs in the United States don’t use pressure cookers, you would be mistaken to think that they don’t receive use elsewhere.
 For example, countries like Brazil and Mexico both have a reputation for using them for their foods.
 Part of this stems from a lack of access to cheap fuel.
 The United States doesn’t have that problem.

-You pay less to use a pressure cooker for the foods.
-Along with that, chefs in these countries may use pressure cookers because of how the foods they eat favor it more.
+You pay less to use a pressure cooker for the food.
+Along with that, chefs in these countries may use pressure cookers because how the foods they eat favor it more.
 For example, many Brazilians eat rice and black beans for every meal, including breakfast.

 Rice and beans cook well in the pressure cooker, so it depends on the country that you live in.
 You can cook beans in the pressure cooker and eliminate the need to soak them for a day, which has made them popular in Mexico and Brazil, as well as much of Latin America and the Caribbean.